-You can check the provider directory through Your Benefits Resources at digital.alight.com/rus/ or your insurance carrier's website.
+You can check the provider directory through Your Benefits Resources at https://digital.alight.com/rus/ or your medical insurance carrier's website.

 Important!
 Do not rely on your provider's office to know the carriers' network(s).
-If you have any uncertainty (for instance, covering out-of-area dependents) or you need the network name, call the insurance carrier.
+If you have any uncertainty or, for instance, you will cover out-of-area dependents, you need to call the insurance carrier to confirm whether a provider participates in a carrier's network.

 Even if you're keeping the same insurance carrier, the provider network could be different.
-Always check the provider directories on the carrier preview sites before making a decision.
+Always check the provider directories before making a decision.

-If your doctor is out-of-network and you still want to see them, check the cost with your doctor before you get care.
+If your doctor is out-of-network and you still want to see him or her, check the cost with your doctor before you get care.
 Then ask your doctor to confirm the portion that will be covered by your medical insurance carrier and the portion for which you'll be responsible.
 That way you'll be prepared for any potentially significant costs.